Maldivians: First settlers

 One of the earliest people to settle were from the Malabar Coast of India and northwestern shores of Sri Lanka, and are of Tamil and Malayali ancestry, evidenced by the Tamil–Malayalam substratum in language and culture.
 The Giraavaru people are considered one of the earliest settlers.
 They were technologically advanced, building sail boats (dhonis).

-These people used words such as varam for their islands.
+The people used words such as varam for their islands.
 Examples given in the old manuscript are: Noḷivaram, Kuruhinnavaram, and Girāvaram.
 Many of the old terms used by Maldivian fishermen come from Dravidian languages, leading to the assumption that these terms were brought from southern coastal India.
 Historical records show that in the southern and central atolls, occupations such as farming and weaving became important early on.

 After the Indo-Aryans' arrival and the introduction of the Hindu religion, a prince of India is said to have visited the Maldives.
 The period can be estimated from oral tradition, and the story corresponds to that from Sri Lanka's Mahavamsa chronicle, about the king's son exiled from his country who arrived in Lanka, while one of his ships lost its way and arrived in the Maldives.
 In legend, the prince who arrived in the Maldives was the son of Brahmaditiya, king of Kalinga (Brahmadatta was King at the time of Buddha's death c.
 500 – 350 BC), a kingdom in the south-east of India (modern Orissa).
 King Brahmaditiya was displeased with his son and sent him to Dheeva Maari (Maldives).
 The prince was Sri Soorudasaruna.
 Sri Soorudasaruna established a kingdom of the Adeetha Vansha Dynasty (Solar Dynasty) there, shortly before the reign of Emperor Ashoka in India.
-This places the establishment of the first kingdom in the Maldives circa the 4th century BC.
-Tradition states that Emperor Ashoka established his kingdom in Pataliputra and that his people preached the religion and teachings of Buddha to Bairat, west of Pataliputra.
+That places the establishment of the first kingdom in the Maldives circa the 4th century BC.
+Tradition says that Emperor Ashoka established his kingdom in Pataliputra and that his people preached the religion and teachings of Buddha to Bairat, west of Pataliputra.
 People came from Bairat to teach Buddhism.
 These people are said to have arrived during Ashoka's reign, probably when he sent Buddhist missionaries to all neighbouring countries, in the 3rd century BC.
 When the Buddhist missionaries arrived in the Maldives, the place was called Dheeva Mahl.
-Around the 2nd century AD, Arab traders stopped by the Maldives en route to the Far East – their first record of the Maldives islands, which they called Mahal Dibiyat, is from these traders.
+Around the 2nd century AD, Arab traders stopped by the Maldives en route to the Far East–their first record of the Maldives islands, which they called Mahal Dibiyat, is from these traders.
 The Maldives provided enormous quantities of cowrie shells, an international currency at the time.
 The cowrie became the symbol of the Maldives Monetary Authority.
 Abu al-Barakat Yusuf al-Barbari, a North African Arab, is credited with converting the Maldivians to Islam in 1153.